71cj34/CompressExp/README.md

 # WARNING
 Currently nonfunctional!
 Almost finished.

+**Never mind, apparently this was moot as electron is too fat and massive (I blame chromium (and node but mostly chromium)) to fit on github (over 100MB).
+I won't commit anything until I finally finish this project and get some binaries.**

 # Roadmap
 - Finish app in current state
 - Reimplement disabled features (scaling, custom output locations)